-NEC reportedly planning to give its smartphone business the axeAlex Wagner - Deputy Managing Editor, News Desk
+NEC reportedly planning to give its smartphone business the axeAlex Wagner - Editorial Director of News and Content

 NEC isn't a company that we hear much about in the U.S., but that changed recently with the arrival of the Terrain, an Android-powered smartphone that recently launched on AT&T with push-to-talk support and a portrait QWERTY keyboard.
 Today NEC is making its headlines once again, but unfortunately the news isn't quite as good this time around.